naivros/IpSplittr/README.md

-# POC of Splitting IP Address Ranges
+# POC of Splitting IP Address Ranges -- BETA.

 - Creates several subsets of IP Addresses, by counting the subnet sizes.
-- Calculates ideal subset using BlackJack mechanics, followed by a simple Round-Robin to clear the remaining entries from the list.
+- Calculates ideal subset using Subnet Splitting, BlackJack mechanics, and Round-Robin to clear the remaining entries from the list.

-- DOES NOT SPLIT SUBNETS - Decent distribution for 1:300-600 (1 subset per 300-600 ips).
+- Needs further testing to ensure that subset manipulation doesn't result in an inflated Scope.